rebcabin/tangledown/README.md

 ## HOW TO RUN TANGLEDOWN<a id="how-to-run"></a>

-One way: run `python3 tangledown.py REAMDE.md` at the command line.
+One way: run `python3 tangledown.py REAMDE.md` or just `python tangledown.py` at the command line.
 That command should _overwrite_ tangledown.py.
 The code for tangledown.py is inside this here README.md that you're reading right now.
 The name of the file to overwrite, namely `tangledown.py`, is embedded inside this here README.md itself, in the `file` attribute of a `<tangle ...>` tag.
 Read about `tangle` tags [below](#section-tangle-tags)!

 If you said `python3 tangledown.py MY-FOO.md`, then you would tangle